mm80843/T3.5/docs/Benef/PBN__Benef_892.md

 # __Reduced occupancy density__

-## Name of the Benefit

-Lower risk of exposure due to reduced number of people in the building

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can attract tenants by offering safer working environments, increasing leasing demand and rental income](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_975.md)